etilextreval/FSA/README.md

 - Download and unzip the file into the Library folder of your sketchbook path
 - Restart Arduino IDE
-- The FSA library should be appear into the list
+- The FSA library should appear into the list

 ##Usage